zeniafragaki/Brain-tumor-discrimination-low-or-high-grade/README.md

  Among our classifier’s algorithms, Logistic Regression scored the best accuracy 83.33% with a data set of 50 images.
 Below will be presented more specifically the highlights of this study and possible future corrections and adjustments for better results

+# Brain tumor

+A brain tumor is an abnormal mass of cells that forms in or around the brain, disrupting its normal functions.
+Tumors can be benign (non-cancerous) or malignant (cancerous) and are classified based on their origin, growth rate, and behavior.
+Primary brain tumors originate in the brain, while secondary brain tumors, or metastases, spread from cancers in other parts of the body.
+Tumors are further categorized by grade, ranging from low-grade (slow growing, less aggressive) to high-grade (fast-growing, invasive).

+# H&E images

+H&E staining is a critical technique in biomedical microscopy for the analysis of tissues.
+In our images by highlighting key histological features, it aids in distinguishing between low-grade and high-grade brain tumors.
+Hematoxylin stains nuclei a deep blue purple, emphasizing nuclear size, shape, and chromatin patterns, while eosin stains cytoplasmic and extracellular components pink, providing contrast to tissue architecture.
+In low-grade tumors, H&E reveals relatively uniform nuclei, lower cellular density, and minimal mitotic activity.
+High-grade tumors, in contrast, show marked nuclear atypia, increased mitoses, necrosis, and microvascular proliferation.
+These features enable pathologists to assess tumor grade and guide therapeutic strategies effectively

 Citation :